 Chocho is harvested once a year around November or December.
 The plant takes a year to grow.
 The flowers of Chocho turn into this Pods of Chocho beans.
 They dry up during the winter months (July through September) and finally fall to the ground late in the year.
 We collect all of the pods carefully and they go through an industrial process for collection, sorting and processing.

 What is the taste of Chocho?

 Chocho is a very mild tasting.
-You can put your Chocho protein powder with anything from your açai bowl to your favorite smoothie and it will not overpower the taste of the food that you are putting it in.
-This makes Chocho a great fir for anything, you can blend it an mix with anything and will keep its natural taste.
+You can put your Chocho Superfood Protein powder in anything, from your açai bowl to your favorite smoothie, and it will not overpower the taste of the food that you are putting it in.
+This makes Chocho Superfood Protein great for blending or mixing with anything, while keeping its natural taste.

 Is Chocho a complete protein?

 A complete protein are those that have all the 10 essential Amino acids.
 Chocho has all of the essential amino acids and has a complete profile of Branch Chained Amino acids (BCAAs).
 BCAAs assist in building muscle, decrease muscle fatigue and alleviate muscle soreness.
 So Yes, Chocho is considered a complete protein.

 What does it mean that it is Non-Extracted or Non-Isolated?